davidpshea/8itest/README.md

 * Git installed

 ## Install
-* Clone the remote git repository,
+* Clone the remote git repository, this should also give you the master branch.

   `git clone https://davidpshea@bitbucket.org/davidpshea/8itest`

-* Checkout the master branch.
+* Switch to the project directory.

   `cd 8itest`
-`git checkout master`

 * If not already done, let cmake know where the QT cmake package configuration is by setting the environment variable `CMAKE_PREFIX_PATH`